Big quantum cohomology of even dimensional intersections of two quadrics: Introduction

 We are now in a position to make an additional remark on the semisimplicity.
-There seems to be a folklore conjecture that if a smooth projective variety has generically semisimple quantum cohomology, then there exists finitely many correlators that can determine all correlators by WDVV and the Euler field.
-One might be temped to make a stronger and, quantitative, conjecture: if the values of the correlators of length $\leq k$ suffice to imply the generic semisimplicity, then they determine all correlators.
+There seems to be a folklore conjecture that if a smooth projective variety has generically semisimple quantum cohomology, then there exist finitely many correlators that can determine all correlators by WDVV and the Euler field.
+One might be tempted to make a stronger and, quantitative, conjecture: if the values of the correlators of length $\leq k$ suffice to imply the generic semisimplicity, then they determine all correlators.
 Our Theorem \ref{thm-reconstruction-even(2,2)-intro} confirms the first conjecture in the case of the even $(2,2)$-complete intersections.
-On the other hand, by the statement (\ref{eq-statement-cutoffEulerField-distinctEigenValues}), Lemma \ref{lem-specialCorrelator-freedomOfSign} and Theorem \ref{thm-unknownCorrelator-Even(2,2)-4dim-intro}, the 4-dimensional $(2,2)$-complete intersections are counterexamples to the latter one.
-From Example \ref{example-f(6)} and \ref{example-f(8)} and integrality, one sees that the special correlator of the 6 dimensional and 8 dimensional $(2,2)$-complete intersections also do not vanish, so they are also counterexamples.\\
+On the other hand, by the claim (\ref{eq-statement-cutoffEulerField-distinctEigenValues}), Lemma \ref{lem-specialCorrelator-freedomOfSign}, and Theorem \ref{thm-unknownCorrelator-Even(2,2)-4dim-intro}, the 4-dimensional $(2,2)$-complete intersections are counterexamples of the latter one.
+From Example \ref{example-f(6)}-\ref{example-f(10)} and integrality, one sees that the special correlator of the 6, 8, and 10 dimensional $(2,2)$-complete intersections also do not vanish, so they are also counterexamples.
+We summarize our observation as the following assertion.